 3.1 Compound Annual Growth Rates (CAGR)

 The compound annual growth rate of area, production and productivity of rice in India along with the selected states over study period had been examined and were presented in Table 3.
 Analysis among the selected states in comparison to India had revealed that the compound annual growth rates of area, production and productivity were positive for India and Telangana state only.
-While some states exhibited both positive and negative in Area and production.
+While some states exhibited both positive and negative in area and production.
 But a positive growth rate was observed for all the states in productivity.

 Table 3 CAGR of Area, production and productivity of Rice in India along with the selected states during 2014-15 to 2023-24.